Athaodam/Plant-planet-plate/README.md

 <param ve-entity eid="Q14712"> <!--drupe-->
 <param ve-entity eid="Q14080"> <!--Arecaceae-->

 Coconut palms grow best in locations with free-draining aerated soil, access to fresh groundwater, consistent humidity, and temperatures ranging between 27°C and 30°C.  It is considered a native species in the countries of Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.
-Its exotic distribution range is large and multicontinental, typically spanning cross tropical regions located from 25° North and 25° South of the equator.[^ref5] As previously mentioned, coconuts have high capacity of natural dispersion because they can float and are very resilent-- they can stay afloat for up to 120 days in seawater and readily germinate once they make landfall.[^ref6]
+Its exotic distribution range is large and multicontinental, typically spanning cross tropical regions located from 25° North and 25° South of the equator.[^ref5] As previously mentioned, coconuts have high capacity of natural dispersion because they can float and are very resilient-- they can stay afloat for up to 120 days in seawater and readily germinate once they make landfall.[^ref6]

 ## Historical Overview